amit265/amit265/README.md

 ## Hi there 👋 I am Amit.

-🔭 I’m currently working on my own projects to build a nice resume and an impressive portfolio.

 🌱 I’m currently diving deep into the world of React and loving every bit of it!

 👯 I’m looking to collaborate on full stack web development projects, especially those involving React and Node.js.